Pelvic Floor Physiotherapy

 "The Pelvic Floor Physiotherapist at Yoga Mamas was very thorough in her assessment.
 I was happy that she even identified my prior knee injury and not only helped assess my pelvic area but my overall well being to help me attain my goal of running after having a baby.
 She also emailed me my exercises - love this considering there is such thing as mommy brain."
 Sara

 Secure and HIPAA-compliant online pelvic floor physiotherapy support in the comfort of your home.
-Yoga Mamas' virtual wellness appointments are built within a secure infrastructure and are designed from the ground up to be secure.
+Yoga Mamas' online wellness appointments are built within a secure infrastructure and are designed from the ground up to be secure.
 All data is encrypted in transit, and nothing is ever recorded or stored.

 |